-This Grilled Peach, Basil and Goat Cheese Pizza is topped with soft grilled peaches, creamy goat cheese and a delicious tangy balsamic drizzle.
+This Grilled Peach, Basil and Goat Cheese Pizza is a winner!
+Topped with soft grilled peaches, creamy goat cheese and a delicious tangy balsamic drizzle.
 It’s the perfect grilled summer pizza!

 Homemade pizza is one of those things that I believe everyone needs to experience once (or ten times, who’s counting?) in their lives because it will always, always taste better when you’ve made it at home.
-You get to choose the exact amount of thick or thinness in the crust, endless amount of toppings without an additional fee (psh) and more cheese than the pizza company would probably find acceptable.
+Kale Pesto Pizza anyone?!
+You get to choose the exact amount of thickness or thinness in the crust.
+Endless amount of toppings without an additional fee (psh).
+Also, more cheese than the pizza company would probably find acceptable.

-I love that you can change pizza to fit your mood and season, and this grilled peach, basil and goat cheese pizza is the perfect for the summer season.
+I love that you can change pizza to fit your mood and season.
+This grilled peach, basil and goat cheese pizza is the perfect for the summer season.
 P.S. the pizza story I’m about to share with you is hilariously embarrassing.
 Yet, it would be criminal of me not to share!

-Actually, there’s a pretty funny story behind the making of this pizza, and it involves a storm forming the moment I placed the pizza on the grill.
+There’s a pretty funny story behind the making of this pizza.
+OH, it involves a storm forming the moment I placed the pizza on the grill.
 This was the very first time I had lit our grill by myself as the Mr. is the known grill master in the family.
-Being the over-adventurous individual I am and armed with over-the-phone-easy-enough instructions, I proceeded to set up the coal and light the grill.
+Being the over-adventurous individual, I am and armed with over-the-phone-“easy-enough” instructions, I proceeded to set up the coal and light the grill.
 Easy enough right?

 One more entire pizza crust later and rains subsiding, I was proud to produce this beauty.